WAM Rules & FAQs

 Each placement opportunity typically is for a minimum of 6 months; however, there may be placements which have a duration of a shorter or longer time.
 This will be determined by each employer and the duration of the placement will be clearly advertised when the placement opportunity arises.

 Yes, graduates may avail of 2 WAM placement opportunities.
-Any additional WAM placements is subject to the review of the WAM Coordinator who, amongst other items, will take into account the duration of both previous placements and the length since your last placement.
+Any additional WAM placements is subject to the review of the AHEAD Employment Manager who, amongst other items, will take into account the duration of both previous placements and the length since your last placement.